AakashBelide/DSA/README.md

 ---

-## Theory (Interview POV and Pratice Resources) :notebook:
+## Theory (Interview POV and Practice Resources) :notebook:
 GFG Last Minute Notes are more theoretical and contain only text generally.
 I prefer Interviewbit as they have both textual and pictorial representation which is better for understanding.

 Try to cover all the resources for each theory topic.

-If you have enough time, checkout the interview questions based on your domain on Interviewbit.
+If you have enough time, check out the interview questions based on your domain on Interviewbit.
 They have interview questions for Data Science, Machine Learning, Cloud, Node, etc. which can be helpful.

 ### DBMS :minidisc:
 To practice SQL questions, you can try [Leetcode Database Problems](https://leetcode.com/problemset/database/?page=1) and [HackerRank](https://www.hackerrank.com/domains/sql)